sugs12/ISDM/isdm-project.md

 * The customer cannot ask for a specific RM to serve them, as the customer will be directed to the first available RM that will meet their needs or enquiries.
 * The customer has the option to purchase the product online or in-store, assuming that the travel company has a website and a physical store.
 * There is an increase of customers during the holiday season, especially during school holidays.
+* The current system can dial the same number automatically according to the target list generated.